amphp/amp/docs/event-loop.md

 This output demonstrates that what happens inside the event loop's run loop is like its own separate program.
 Your script will not continue past the point of `Loop::run()` unless there are no more scheduled events or `Loop::stop()` is invoked.

-While an application can and often does take place entirely inside the confines of the run loop, we can also use the reactor to do things like the following example which imposes a short-lived timeout for interactive console input:
+While an application can and often does take place entirely inside the confines of the run loop, we can also use the event loop to do things like the following example which imposes a short-lived timeout for interactive console input:

 ```php
 <?php